MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 These types of reports can be generated for many types of [errors found at runtime](#Error-types).

 ### Example

 The following source code is **safe by coincidence**.
 It will **not** fail at runtime.
-The Windows 10, 16.9 version of the C runtime, will pad the 13 bytes requested to facilitate alignment for subsequent calls to alloca.
+The Windows 10, 16.9 version of the C runtime, will pad the 13 bytes requested, in order to facilitate alignment for subsequent calls to alloca.

 ```cpp
     int x = 13;